 There are regulations defining dentists’ scope of practice depending on the field and specialty.
-Performing services without license or authorization is a violation of the scope of practice.
-Dentists acting within their scope of practice have a low risk of malpractice lawsuits.
+In addition, performing services without license or authorization is a violation of the scope of practice.
+Consequently, dentists acting within their scope of practice have a low risk of malpractice lawsuits.

 Common scope of practice violations:

 - Administrating anesthesia for non-medical procedures like lip tattooing or tongue piercing.